Sophie-Pages/GoogleDataAnalyticsCyclisticCaseStudy/README.md

 Using social media is a must nowadays.
 Because casual riders are already using Cyclistic, they could be interested in content relating to bikes, health benefits, sports, best places to use Cyclistic, etc. If Cyclistic grows its social media, casual riders will continue to hear about them throughout the months -thus keeping them interested in using Cyclistic- and see the marketing campaign when it launches.

 #### Additional idea
 We came to the conclusion that casual riders are active people interested in doing sports or leisure activities.
-Cylistic could do partnerships with sports events or gyms to continue to appeal to casual riders and as well appeal to those that haven’t heard about them before.
+Cyclistic could do partnerships with sports events or gyms to continue to appeal to casual riders and as well appeal to those that haven’t heard about them before.